Azul (TV series)

 Azul (English title: Blue) is a Mexican telenovela produced by Pinkye Morris and Yuri Breña for Televisa.
 It premiered on Canal de las Estrellas on January 8, 1996 and ended on March 22, 1996.

-Kate del Castillo and Armando Araiza starred as protagonists, while Elvira Monsell starred as main antagonist.
+The telenovela stars Kate del Castillo, Armando Araiza and Elvira Monsell.

 Plot

 Alejandra is a young woman who works at the Dolphinarium is an amusement park in Mexico City, works with Juanjo and Fina to care for dolphins and Keiko, a tender orca, who lives in the park and entertains visitors.